-One final consideration when designing the sound system for your business is how it will be used.
-Do you plan to play the same thing throughout your whole business?
+One final consideration when designing the sound system for your business is how it will be used for music.
+Do you plan to play the same playlist throughout your whole business?
 Do you want different music playing in different areas?
 Does your business require an intercom or paging capabilities?
 Both Sonos and traditional stereo systems can be suitable for any combination of these scenarios, though some setups are better suited than others.

 So, Is Sonos Right For You?